 If you're teaching a 12-session class, you can teach approximately one lesson of this book per class.
-The book contains 15 lessons, some of which may take a while to complete.
-If you are teaching a 10-session class, you may want to combine some of the lessons in a single class.
+The book contains 15 lessons (plus the Quick Tour lesson), some of which may take a while to complete.
+If you are teaching a 10-session class, you may want to combine some of the lessons into a single class.
 For example:

-- Lessons 2, 3, and 4 are focused on different aspects of creating and editing shapes and other content. - Lessons 6 and 10 are both focused on working with color.
+- Lessons 2, 3, and 4 are focused on different aspects of creating and editing shapes and other content. - Lessons 6 and 10 are both focused on working with different aspects of color.